 Activities Over the Last Year

-Bio-Ontologies (#bioontologies; http://www.bio-ontologies.org.uk/) is an ISMB Community of Special Interest (COSI) that covers the latest and most innovative research in the application of ontologies and the organization, presentation, and dissemination of knowledge in biomedicine and the life sciences.
+Bio-Ontologies & Knowledge Representation (BOKR) is an ISMB Community of Special Interest (COSI) that covers research in the application of ontologies, knowledge graphs, and the organization, presentation, and dissemination of knowledge in biomedicine and the life sciences.

 Equity, Diversification, and Inclusion Efforts